minvws/nl-covid19-coronacheck-provider-docs/docs/certificate-guide.md

 # CoronaCheck Event Provider Certificate Guide

 ## Introduction
 The CoronaCheck application and website can collect events from different providers.
 These providers must secure their publically available https endpoints using a TLS connection with a specific certificate X509 certificate.
-They must also sign all of our their data using a CMS signature, created with another X509 certificate.
+They must also sign all of their data using a CMS signature, created with another X509 certificate.

 This is a short summary of the requirements.
 An extended guide is available [here](https://github.com/minvws/nl-covid19-coronacheck-app-coordination/blob/main/architecture/Security%20Architecture.md).